Lux-Ferre/Lux-Ferre/README.md

 </div>
 <p align="center">
  This is a variant of my pure CSS solar system, modified to work on GitHub.
 It has been embeded using an svg foreignObject.
- The original responsive version is demonstrated on <a href="https://luxferre.dev">my website's landing page</a>.
 </p>
 <p align="center">
  Each planet is a stylized div.